Adhithyan-10/cloudmart-event-driven-ecommerce-platform/lambda-functions/README.md

 ORD009 already processed
 ```

-Stock will not be deducted again.

-This prevents duplicate inventory updates caused by retries.

----

-## DynamoDB Update
+This prevents stock from being deducted multiple times if the same message is delivered again.

+### Inventory Update Example

 Before: